 In order to give, to serve appropriately, we begin with attention to the ground, to understand the root causes of disharmony, hardship and realities facing our communities.

-Our core strategy is to partner with individuals and organizations to build and lead enterprises that regenerate community, the planet, and self.
+Our core strategy is to partner with individuals and organizations to build and lead initiatives that regenerate community, the planet, and self.
 This approach is much like that of a farmer, who cultivates the ground and tends to the roots so that there can be healthy growth.
 We foster a strong entrepreneurial environment to ensure change is both systemic and transformational.

 Our supportive methods include collective voice and policy development, leadership development, building skills and offering technical assistance, increasing access for low-income community members, leveraging innovative capital, and engaging other funders.
 This means energizing communities to connect their priorities to local entrepreneurial solutions and accomplishing cumulative, long-term sustainable outcomes.Our Partners